 Recommended hotels in Inner Neustadt

-Inner Neustadt offers a variety of options including modern three-star business hotels and luxury five-star accommodations.
+Inner Neustadt offers a variety of options including some of the best modern three-star business hotels in Dresden and luxury five-star accommodations.
 Many of the hotels are near the waterfront, providing convenient access to Altstadt.
 No matter where you stay, you’ll likely find lower rates compared to the options on the other side of the river.

 - Relais and Chateaux Bulow Palais: This five-star hotel has elegantly furnished rooms that match the style of the Baroque-inspired building.
 Highlights include a modern spa and an on-site restaurant with German specialties and European cuisine.
 Of course, it’s also within walking distance of major sites.